-Alexander the Great (336-323 BC), Silver Drachm.
-Obverse: Head of Herakles wearing lion-skin head-dress.
+Alexander the Great (336-323 BC), Silver Tetradrachm (25mm).
+Obverse: Head of Alexander as Herakles wearing lion-skin head-dress.
 Reverse: Zeus enthroned holding eagle and sceptre.
-Good Very Fine Condition Actual size of coin varies between 15-17mm diameter PHOTOGRAPH IS REPRESENTATIVE OF COIN SUPPLIED
+Very Fine Condition.
+PHOTOGRAPH IS REPRESENTATIVE OF COIN SUPPLIED.

 These are very attractive pieces produced with a gilded finish with black, red and turquoise enamel.
 At the centre is a diagram showing the atom being split into Alpha, Beta and Gamma radiation.
 This medal was awarded to soldiers, policemen and many civilians who handled the fallout from this disaster.
 Complete with ribbon and suspension.

 In the reign of King Edward I, the largest coin struck for regular usage was the Silver Penny.
-It was of such high quality silver that many were exported, melted down and then lower grade counterfeits or Sterlings were issued.
+It was of such high-quality silver that many were exported, melted down, and then lower-grade counterfeits or Sterlings were issued.
 This was of course illegal and the penalty was death.
 You have a facing portrait of the King on one side and a cross on the other side.
 This cross made it easy to make change cut it in half and it became a Halfpenny, cut it into quarters and it becomes a Farthing.
 Edward was both good and bad, a very tall man he was known as Long Shanks.
-He established Parliament as a permanent institution, while treating the Scottish people very brutally and kicking the Jews out of England, after taking all their money and property.
+He established Parliament as a permanent institution, but he also treated the Scottish people brutally, persecuted Jewish people, and took all their money and property.
 The Silver Pennies on offer were put together by a dealer over many years; they have been carefully selected and are now over 700 years old.
 They are supplied in Fine which is better than they usually come.
 This Silver Penny was the largest coin struck for regular usage and it would purchase quite a bit at the time.
 A fantastic group and one that you should seriously consider.

 In 1953 Queen Elizabeth II had her Coronation, while she had been Queen for almost a year, this made it Official.
 It is Royal Mint policy only to issue coins for a new Monarch only after their Coronation.
-So, although Elizabeth became our Queen in 1952, no coins were issued until after her Coronation in 1953.
+So, although Elizabeth became our Queen in 1952, no coins were issued until after her Coronation in 1953 so these were the first official coinage of Queen Elizabeth II.
 The 1953 coins are one year only coins, as the next year they changed the legend slightly.
 In the Coronation Proof Set you have the Crown, Halfcrown, Florin, English Shilling, Scottish Shilling, Sixpence, brass Threepence, Penny, Halfpenny and Farthing.
 The Proof Set comes in a maroon case, but because of the padding used in the cases, the insides are sometimes a bit spotty.
 The bronze coins may have toned or mellowed but the coins are all in Proof condition, as issued.

-Includes the old large bronze Pennies of Queen Victoria, Edward VII, George V, George VI, and Queen Elizabeth II.
+The set Includes the old large bronze Pennies of Queen Victoria, Edward VII, George V, George VI, and Queen Elizabeth II.
 In September 2015 Queen Elizabeth II replaced Queen Victoria as our longest serving Monarch.
 The bronze Penny was first issued under Queen Victoria and was last issued under Queen Elizabeth II.
 Get all five Pennies one of each Monarch for just £7.50.
 How do we do it?
-We are coin dealers with the largest inventory in the United Kingdom.
+We are Britain's Coin Shop, we have the largest inventory of British Coins in the United Kingdom.
 We work on a mark-up, not on a dream price.
 With Coincraft you get good value for your money.